 Ramda tutorial

-Ramda tutorial shows how to work with the Ramda library, which provides tools for advanced functional programming in JavaScript.
-In this tutorial we use terms list and array interchangeably.
+In this article we show how to work with the Ramda library, which provides tools for advanced functional programming in JavaScript.
+In this article we use terms list and array interchangeably.

 Ramda